Inside: A ceiling mounted pull up bar is a perfect addition to a home gym. Here is a detailed tutorial to make your own.

 - Rust-oleum Black Hammered spray paint

-- Stain – I used Minwax Dark Walnut and Rust-oleum Sunbleached
+- Stain – I used Rust-oleum Sunbleached and Minwax Dark Walnut

-- 8 – 1/4 x 4 inch hex head screws for the ceiling
+- 8 – 1/4 x 4 inch hex drive washer head lag screws for the ceiling

 CUTS FOR DIY PULL UP BAR

 *Keep in mind the length of the board in relation to how many studs you will want to drill the 2 x 6 to.
-We were able to drill into four studs.
+We attached the 2×6 perpendicular to the studs and attached it to four studs.
 Make sure to check your ceiling studs and decide on the length prior to making all of your cuts.
 Your cuts may vary from ours depending on stud placement, direction of studs and preference.
-Our pull up bar ran perpendicular to the studs.

 - 1 – 2 x 6 at 50 inches